 6-Shavasana (Corpse Pose)

-• How it helps: Shavasana is a deep relaxation pose that helps calm the nervous system and promotes overall healing.
+- How it helps: Shavasana is a deep relaxation yoga pose that helps calm the nervous system and promotes overall healing.
 It encourages full-body relaxation, reducing stress and anxiety, which are important for post-surgery recovery.

-While yoga can be beneficial, certain poses should be avoided in the initial stages of recovery:
+Yoga asanas for inguinal hernia surgery can be beneficial, but certain poses should be avoided in the initial stages of recovery:

 1- Boat Pose (Navasana)

-• What happens: In this pose, you sit and lift your legs while balancing on your sit bones, forming a V-shape with your body.
-This engages the abdominal muscles, which need time to recover after surgery.
+- What happens: Sit and lift legs while balancing on sit bones to create a V-shape with the body.
+This exercise engages the abdominal muscles and is crucial for recovery after surgery.

 2- Plank Pose (Phalakasana)